BleuLlama/Prosser/README.md

  - kPSC_Warp		- change rooms to someplace else immediately
  - kPSC_Save		- save the player data to the save file
  - kPSC_Load		- load the player data from the save file
+ - kPSC_Include		- load and run the indicated LUA file

 The standard operating procedure is to put the Warp to your first room within the OnLoad() function of your startup-sequence.